Youngobz/Bookie/README.md

 ### 3. Accessibility and Internationalization
 - **Improve Accessibility**: Ensure that the application is accessible to users with disabilities.
 - **Support Multiple Languages**: Add support for multiple languages to cater to a global audience.
+- **Search Functionality**: Users can search for books and view existing reviews.
+- **Profile Management**: Users can create and manage their profiles, showcasing their reviews and favorite books.
 ### 4. Performance Optimization
 - **Optimize Load Times**: Work on optimizing the load times of the application, ensuring that pages load quickly even with a large number of reviews.
 - **Caching Strategies**: Implement caching strategies to reduce server load and improve performance.